lingzhiyxp/PromptGuard/README.md

 ```bash
 bash training.sh
 ```
 You could modify the parameters in training.sh file.
-Normally, we just need to modify the coefficient, max_train_steps and those file and folder paths.
+Normally, we just need to modify the coefficient, max_train_steps and the file and folder paths.

 # Inference
 ```python